 Bologna is a bustling, animated city full of liberal students and wealthy Bolognese families.
 People born here are very loyal to their city and often stay their entire lives.
 But it is the student population of 100,000 that dominates the city.
 Everywhere you turn you'll catch young people protesting for freedom or walking arm in arm down the streets.
 While the center is often crowded, you can veer into the elegant residential areas to get a peek into the daily lives of Bolognese families.
 Margherita Park and the surrounding neighborhood is a lovely area of town to seek solace and spend a peaceful Sunday.

-Bologna's center is very striking with its medieval street plan, two historic towers, and warm colored buildings of red and orange.
+Bologna's center is very striking with its medieval street plan, two historic towers ("le due torri", the torre Garisenda and Torre degli Asinelli; the second one, with its 318ft., is the highest leaning tower in Italy) and warm colored buildings of red and orange.
 The first thing you may notice is that most of the city is built under porticoes, which are covered walkways.
 This is very convenient when you are stuck in the frequent rain or snow, but it can seem a bit darker when you don't see the sky.
 The reason they are so common is because they were primarily offered as a tax incentive to estate developers because it was considered a service to the town.
 Some of the richest families chose to build without porticoes to prove their status.

 Bologna and Motorsports